WWF Prince Bernhard Scholarships for Nature Conservation

 How to Apply

-The Application Form can be downloaded below (with information on how to complete the form in English, French & Spanish).
+The Application Form can be downloaded in the righthand column (with information on how to complete the form in English, French & Spanish).
 Applications should be submitted to the candidate's nearest WWF or Associate Office and the deadline for submission is beginning of January each year.
-The list of WWF Office Contacts for PBS (showing the countries represented on this programme) can also be downloaded below.
+The list of WWF Office Contacts for PBS (showing the countries represented on this programme) can also be downloaded in the righthand column.

 Each WWF Office or Associate carries out an initial screening of the applications they receive and make their recommendations to the PBS Selection Committee, which meets end of April each year.
 Only those applications recommended by a WWF Office or Associate (accompanied by the completed WWF Recommendation Form) will be considered.